pungvincent/ESP32-Chess-Clock/README.md

 # ESP32-Chess-Clock
 ESP32-based chess clock using ESP-IDF

-# Version 1.2
+# Version 1.3
-This version consists of a generic chess clock.
 The timer is set up at 3 minutes (Blitz) and it displays the time remaining for each player on the serial monitor each hundredth of seconds and each second on an oled screen ssd1306.
-The clock switch of turn at each falling edge of GPIO 2.
+This version implements two buttons (one for each player), a pause button, and a reset button.

 ## Improvement
-An oled screen ssd1306 128x64 was added as a display.
+There's now two button for each player, a pause and a reset button.

 ## Code